Owlblocks/startup/README.md

 - Favorite GIFs to your favorites page
 ![mockup](ninjamock.png)

+With the service, a lot has been added.
+Gifs and avatars can be uploaded, accounts can be created, other users can be followed ("friended") and you can favorite your gifs (which existed in the javascript version, but now these gifs are actually linked to a profile).

 Notes:
 Simon HTML:
 - A lot of what I learned concerned the basics of how svg images work.
 By the time I typed out the code, I understood, basically, what the vectors meant